-In most cases, the help of a solicitor will be necessary to prepare these documents (which may involve paying solicitor's costs).
+In most cases, the help of a solicitor will be necessary to prepare these documents (which may accrue solicitor's costs).
 The process of preparing all the necessary documents for filing with the Court, applying to the Court and satisfying any requisitions from the Court may take some time.

-There is no time limit on making an application to the Court for a grant of letters of administration.
-However, if there is a delay of more than 6 months (from the date of death) this should be explained to the Supreme Court (see Form 3.13).
+Letters of administration cannot be granted earlier than 28 days after the death of the deceased except with express permission of the Court or Registrar.8 There is no time limit on making an application to the Court for a grant of letters of administration.
 Completed forms may be either typed or in legible print.
-In addition, you will need to file the will (if there is one), the death certificate and any other relevant certificates, as appropriate.
-Original documentation must be presented to the court, where it will be sighted and noted, and then returned.
+In addition, you will need to file the will (if there is one), death certificate and any other relevant certificates, as appropriate.
+Original documentation must be presented to the court and will not be returned to the applicant.